Arousal Non-Concordance: When You're Mentally Turned On, But Not Physically

 Arousal non-concordance also works the other way around—your body may have a sexual reaction even when you don't want sex.
 For example, morning erections, or "morning wood," don't necessarily mean the people who have them are in the mood for sex first thing in the morning.
 Morning erections are caused by the parasympathetic nervous system, a system of the body that's active while the body rests and repairs itself.
 Sometimes, sexual responses are simply nothing more than science.

 Arousal non-concordance can happen during sexual assault.
-Even if a sexual act is non-consensual, the body may still respond to the sexual stimuli with wetness, erections and even orgasms.
+Even if a sexual act is non-consensual, the body may still respond to the sexual stimuli physically with wetness, erections and even orgasms.

 "A woman who has been sexually assaulted might feel confused and ashamed that her vagina self-lubricated during the assault," Mumford said.
 "It is also important for those in the legal field to comprehend this phenomenon, too.
 A person's body might react to stimulation but that does not mean it is enjoyable for them or a consensual act."

-It is of utmost importance for sexual assault survivors to remember they did not secretly "want" their assault because their bodies responded to the sexual stimuli.
+It is of utmost importance for sexual assault survivors to remember they did not secretly "want" their assault because their bodies responded to the sexual stimuli physically.
 The only thing that makes sex consensual is ongoing, enthusiastic verbal confirmation of your desires.
 Your body's reactions do not provide consent for you.
 And when it comes to sex, consent is always required, even in committed relationships.

 "Have discussions about consent and learn to trust each other's words instead of what your bodies are doing or not doing," Cavazos said.